 Just a few years ago Mayor DiBlasio lowered the speed limit in NYC in an agenda that was called vision Zero.
 The purpose of the change was to drastically reduce New York City Traffic deaths.
 This Citi Bike tragedy proves that speed is not a limiting factor in catastrophic bicycle accidents, the condition of a roadway can also greatly affect safety.
 New York City roadways are extremely crowded and the condition of the roadways can make traveling by bicycle very dangerous.
 Pedestrians and bicyclists are always subject to safety issues and it is extremely critical that if you are on the roads, wether a driver, bicyclist or pedestrian that you use extreme caution.

-In New York, a bicyclist struck in an accident with a motor vehicle is entitled to no fault benefits from the vehicle that struck you, regardless of fault.
-That includes up to $50,000 of coverage for medical and loss wages.
-In some situations a motor vehicle may have supplemental coverage over and above that amount, however in most occasions the limit and maximum available for medical and wages is $50,000.
-New York injury law also provides victim the right to damages including pain and suffering and wrongful death benefits.
+In New York, a bicyclist struck in an accident with a motor vehicle is entitled to no-fault benefits from the vehicle that struck you, regardless of fault.
+That includes up to $50,000 of coverage for medical and lost wages.
+In some situations, a motor vehicle may have supplemental coverage over and above that amount, however, in most occasions, the limit and maximum available for medical and wages are $50,000.
+New York injury law also provides the victim the right to damages including pain and suffering and wrongful death benefits.